 - AT and KT v London Borough of Haringey (2017) Claim under the Equality Act and Human Rights Act against the council’s Children’s Services department for refusing to provide services to a child with autism due to the council’s discriminatory policies.
 Following legal proceedings, the London Borough of Haringey withdrew their policies for disabled children, acknowledging that they directly discriminated against children with autism.
 Substantial damages were paid to the family.
 The council also agreed to carry out an audit of families previous affected by the policy and inform these families that they may have been entitled to social care support.

 - RO by his litigation friend the Official Solicitor v London Borough of Newham (2017) In this case, RO, an adult with mental health problems and a learning disability was taken by social workers and the police to a residential setting where he was deprived of his liberty.
 His mental capacity to make this decision had not been properly assessed.
 The Court of Protection decided that he lacked mental capacity to choose where to live and agreed and that he should be allowed to return to his family home.
+Monica also represented him in a County Court claim for damages under the Human Rights Act, where he was awarded a substantial award.

 - R(AK) v London Borough of Lewisham Judicial review of the failure of social services to provide services to a terminally ill destitute asylum seeker so that she could leave hospital.
 An injunction was obtained which ordered social services to provide accommodation and care.

 - R(JC) v Essex County Council (2015) Judicial review of a local authority’s refusal to assess a child with autism or to provide him with services, despite his very serious needs.
-A lawful assessment, care package and human rights damages of £7500 were awarded.
+A lawful assessment, care package and significant human rights damages were awarded.
 The local authority agreed to review its policies for the assessment of children.

 - R(BO) v London Borough of Lewisham (2015) Judicial review of local authority’s failure to lawfully assess or support a migrant family or to take into account the needs of a child who wet himself regularly.
 The family had been placed in a hotel room 1 ½ hours away from the children’s primary school.
 After issuing proceedings the local authority agreed to provide adequate accommodation which took into account the children’s needs.